 The Netherlands is known for many female-fronted metal and rock bands.
-Delain’s singer Charlotte Wessels stands for that genre and has a huge legion of fans all over the world.
+Delain’s singer Charlotte Wessels stands for that genre and has a huge legion of fans worldwide.
 That could be seen at the Tuska festival as well when the band arrived at the stage and received an overwhelmingly warm response from the festival audience.
 Charlotte’s turned out to be an energetic singer with strong charisma.
 Her performance was full of passion and devotion.
 The set was based equally on the material from MOONBATHERS, and WE ARE OTHERS.
 Of course, songs had been picked up from the debut album LUCIDITY, THE HUMAN CONTRADICTIONS.
-Judging by the reaction of the audience, it isn’t any surprise the band will be returning to Finland later this year.
+Judging by the audience’s reaction, it isn’t any surprise the band will be returning to Finland later this year.

 Healing has some sort of massive hype as they are everywhere at the moment.
-Obviously, the on-going pagan/folk/ambient combination seems to have reached for the mainstream audience and metal festivals.
+Obviously, the ongoing pagan/folk/ambient combination seems to have reached the mainstream audience and metal festivals.
 Heilung was one of the waited bands among the Tuska audience.
-The whole Heilung clan had dressed up to different kind of clothes and customs of shamans, eccentric gnomes and ancient warriors.
+The whole Heilung clan had dressed up in different kinds of clothes and customs of shamans, eccentric gnomes, and ancient warriors.
 The entire spectacle was breathtaking.
-Obviously, this kind of folk/pagan approach has got more and more popular during the last few years.
+This kind of folk/pagan approach has gotten more and more popular during the last few years.
 The reputation and the fame of these acts have spread like wildfire.
 Thousands of people packed the whole tent and the surrounding area.
-Of course, Heilung’s spectacle with all small details in terms of clothes and warriors with pikes were an outstanding experience for the Tuska crowd.
+Of course, Heilung’s spectacle with all small details in terms of clothes and warriors with pikes was an outstanding experience for the Tuska crowd.